OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 }
 ```
 In order to pass the new representation of our `multiplication` function
-as parameter, we need to refactor it function like this :
+as parameter, we need to refactor it function like this:

 ```kotlin
 fun prettyPrinter(operationAsParam: () -> Float) {